aumchampaneri/Alexander-Lab/Bioinformatics Project/tabula-muris_data/README.md

   - At this point, we can begin to use the data to map the expression of complement genes across different cell types

 ## Current Objective
-- [ ] Convert the CellRanger outfiles (.mtx, .tsv, .csv) into a single .csv file
+- [x] Convert the CellRanger outfiles (.mtx, .tsv, .csv) into a single .csv file
-- [ ] Convert the sparse matrix into a dense matrix
+- [x] Convert the sparse matrix into a dense matrix
+- [ ] Check the validity of the converted file
+  - Make sure the data is correct post conversion

 ### Notes:
  - The data is downloaded from the Tabula-Muris figshare page https://figshare.com/projects/Tabula_Muris_Transcriptomic_characterization_of_20_organs_and_tissues_from_Mus_musculus_at_single_cell_resolution/27733